 The country also has a wide variety of wildlife in healthy populations.
 Due to the severe poaching that Mozambique suffered for decades during the civil war, wildlife populations vary across the country.
 Generally, there are larger numbers of animals in areas further from population centers and in areas closer to the borders of South Africa, Zimbabwe, and Tanzania.
 Among other plains game species, sable, nyala, eland, blue wildebeest, kudu, bushbuck, zebra, reedbuck, impala, waterbuck, and warthog are all present in great numbers across Mozambique.

-Additionally, with the exception of the rhino, Mozambique has some excellent Big 5 hunting (lion, leopard, buffalo, elephant, and rhino).
-With a population estimated at over 50,000 buffalo, Mozambique’s buffalo numbers are particularly healthy.
+Additionally, with the exception of the rhino, Mozambique has some hunting for the Big 5: lion, leopard, buffalo, elephant, and rhino.
+With a population estimated at over 50,000 cape buffalo, Mozambique’s buffalo numbers are particularly healthy.
 Indeed, only Tanzania has more.
 The country also offers great hunting for crocodile and hippopotamus in multiple locations, but especially in the Limpopo and Zambezi River valleys.